List of James Bond parodies and spin-offs: MADtv

-Sabrina: The Animated Series: "La Femme Sabrina"
+Sabrina: The Animated Series

-In an episode of the 1999 animated adaption of Sabrina the Teenage Witch, "La Femme Sabrina", the video release of Harvey Kinkle's favorite spy film, "On Her Majesty's Expense Account" (a parody of On Her Majesty's Secret Service) was postponed.
-So Sabrina uses magic to get him a copy of the spy film that he wanted, but backfired the world into an actual spy flick.
-The episode parodies numerous James Bond references including the gun barrel sequence, Furfinger portrayed by Salem Saberhagen (a parody of Goldfinger), and numerous James Bond film titles including:
+In an episode of the 1999 animated adaption of Sabrina the Teenage Witch, "La Femme Sabrina", the video release of Harvey Kinkle (voiced by Bill Switzer)'s favorite spy film, On Her Majesty's Expense Account (a parody of On Her Majesty's Secret Service) was postponed.
+So Sabrina Spellman (Emily Hart) uses magic to get him a copy of the spy film that he wanted, but backfired the world into an actual spy flick.
+The episode parodies numerous James Bond references including the gun barrel sequence, a parody of Auric Goldfinger named Furfinger portrayed by Salem Saberhagen (Nick Bakay), and numerous James Bond film titles including: